 A: I usually write music to a produced instrumental, or to an acoustic arrangement.
 I love writing R&B, country and contemporary.
 Depending on the co-writer, there are plenty of times we'll start writing to a loop or a guitar melody.

 Q: What's your strongest skill?

 A: Versatility.
-Being a songwriter in this day and age means you need to be able to write most genres.
-I have a comfort zone, but I'm also confident in my ability to write to a client's specific needs.
+Being a songwriter in this day and age means you need to be a multi-genre writer.
+I have a comfort zone, but I'm also confident in my ability to write to any client's specific needs.

 Q: What's your typical work process?

-A: Once I receive a track/instrumental, I take the time to vibe with it.
+A: Once I receive a track/instrumental, I take some time to vibe with it.
 Music gives a feeling, and in order to communicate that feeling effectively via lyric, you have to feel what the track is telling you to write.
 It's good if a lyric or melody sound good, but it's better with it feels good.
 I try my best to make music that feels good.

 Q: Tell us about your studio setup.